oulingyue/oulingyue/README.md

 A bit about me:
 My name is Grace and welcome to my GitHub.
-I am based in Boston and currently enrolled in the ALIGN masters program at Northeastern.
+I am based in Boston and currently enrolled at Northeastern University.
 You can find my projects here, which are mostly my projects from classes for now.

 - 🔭 currently working on todo list